 19. Maintain appropriate boundaries with kids in your discussions.

 Maintain appropriate boundaries with kids in your discussions, not just about your spouse, but about everything.
 Don’t let your child “take care” of you.
 Don't share your financial worries.
-Really, really never talk about your love life.
+Really, really, really, never talk about your love life.
 Your child needs you to be the stable, emotionally mature, resilient leader.
 You're at a point where you have to do the hard work of learning to be your own parent.
 That doesn't mean you have to do this alone.
 Find other adults to support you.

 20. Show up, no matter what is going on with your ex.

 Be aware that children need time with each parent more than ever during a divorce and be there to spend time with them.
-Make sure your child still feels connected to you when she is with the other parent by staying in touch via phone, skype, email, texting.
+Make sure your child still feels connected to you when she is with the other parent by staying in touch via phone, zoom, email, texting.